2003 Fiesta Bowl: Media analysis

-Both contemporary and retrospective analyses have also defended Porter and noted that the call was correct.
-Despite his initial criticism, Dodd later changed his stance on the call, stating that due to the predominant camera angle used during the broadcast, the foul occurred several seconds before previously thought.
-Dodd continued, "Whether it takes five seconds or five minutes, they teach officials, above all, to get the call right.
+Nonetheless, both contemporary and retrospective analyses have defended Porter, contending that he made the correct call on the field.
+Despite his later criticism, Dodd defended the call in the months following the game, noting that the foul was not noticed by audiences due to the camera angle used on the broadcast: "Whether it takes five seconds or five minutes, they teach officials, above all, to get the call right.
 Porter did."
 Dave Parry, then the Big Ten Conference supervisor of officials, also noted the camera angle's influence on viewer perception: